HY-HIGH/ssd_people_detector_ros/README.md

   else:
     return (data) ,-1 ,-1 ,box_count, box_size

 ```

 ## 참고
+    직접 모델 수정시 다음 방법을 참고한다.

       1. Download any Object Detection Models from the Tensorflow Object detection API and place it in data/models/ .
       You
       can find the models in tensorflow Object Detection Model Zoo:
       https://github.com/tensorflow/models/blob/master/object_detection/g3doc/detection_model_zoo.md.
 Extract the tar.gz
       file.
       2. Edit the MODEL_NAME and LABEL_NAME in detect_ros.py.
 By default it is ssd_mobilenet_v1_coco_11_06_2017 with
       mscoco_label_map.pbtxt respectively.

       from.osrf/tensorflow_object_detector: Tensorflow Object Detector